bradcypert/sandalwood/content/page/about.md

 ---

 # Who is Brad Cypert?
-**I’m passionate about Kotlin, Javascript, and Frontend development.**
+**I’m passionate about Flutter, Rust, Go, and Frontend development.**
 **I’m also passionate about being passionate about things.**

 #### From the Beginning.